 Amicus curiae the Brennan Center is a not-for-profit, non-partisan think tank and public interest law institute that seeks to improve systems of democracy and justice.
 The Brennan Center's interest in this case stems from its extensive research on, analysis of, and public education regarding the National Emergencies Act of 1976 (NEA), the International Emergency Economic Powers Act (IEEPA), and the president's emergency powers more generally.
-In the motion currently before the Court, Defendants argue that IEEPA should be read to authorize the imposition of tariffs, a novel interpretation that contravenes the law's text and legislative history and would enable the president to circumvent a detailed statutory framework for tariffs.
+This case involves a challenge to the president's imposition of tariffs pursuant to IEEPA.
+Defendants' reading of IEEPA is a novel interpretation that reads powers into the law not explicitly provided by Congress and would enable the president to circumvent a detailed statutory framework for tariffs.

-The Brennan Center submits this brief to show that Defendants' interpretation is contrary to the original purpose of both the NEA and IEEPA, which was to carefully circumscribe presidential use of emergency powers.
-Because IEEPA does not authorize the imposition of tariffs, it should not be considered to "provide" for tariffs for purposes of conferring exclusive jurisdiction on the Court of International Trade, and Defendants' motion to transfer the case to that court should be denied.
+The Brennan Center submits this brief to show that Defendants' interpretation is contrary to the original purpose of both the NEA and IEEPA, which was to carefully circumscribe presidential use of emergency powers and to ensure they would not be used as substitutes for non-emergency laws.
+Because IEEPA does not authorize the imposition of tariffs, Plaintiffs are likely to succeed on the merits of their claims.2